ygrek/sqlgg/overview.md

 Details
 -------

+The idea is that the generator should take care only of semantic binding between SQL and code sides, being as unobtrusive as possible.
+So the choice of the specific database and API is a programmer's choice.
+Similarly, queries to the database are expressed in plain SQL, so that the generator can be easily plugged in any existing project -- just move all SQL statements used in the code to separate file and feed it to generator.

 This is work in progress and there is plenty of room for improvement.
-The generator is already used for some simple database-access code.
-It uses [sqlite3](http://sqlite.org) as a database and implements suitable `sqlite3_traits` helper.
+For now the status of this project is *works for me* .
+It is used for some simple database-access code with [sqlite3](http://sqlite.org) engine (using suitable `sqlite3_traits` helper).

 Online version will be made available soon.

 TODO
 ----

-* type check expressions, infer type for parameters
-* validate expressions with regard to scheme in their scope
 * detect statements on single tables and group the corresponding generated code in one class
 * check names (functions and bindings) for uniqueness
 * support/test other SQL engines
 * generate code for more languages
 * read SQL spec
+* type check expressions

 ----
-2009-05-03
+2009-05-04

 <style>
-code { font-family: monospace; font-style: italic; }
+code { font-family: monospace; }
-pre { background-color: #eee; color: black; border: 1px dashed #0c5; }
+pre { background-color: #eee; border: 1px solid #0f0; }
-/*body { padding-bottom: 200px; }*/
+:not(pre) > code { font-size: 1em; }
 </style>